Students from New Caledonia and Wallis and Futuna can research and plan their Australian education via Study Australia | Study Australia.

-For information on the recognition of overseas qualifications in Australia, please check: Recognition of overseas qualifications.
+For information on the recognition of overseas qualifications in Australia, please check Recognise overseas qualifications - Department of Education, Australian Government.

 The Australia Awards are prestigious international scholarships funded by the Australian Government, offering the next generation of global leaders an opportunity to undertake study, research and professional development in Australia and for high-achieving Australians to do the same overseas.
 Their aim is to promote knowledge, education links and enduring ties between Australia and our neighbours.
 Since the 1990s, Australia Awards programs have benefited hundreds of individuals from New Caledonia and Wallis and Futuna.
 Many awardees now hold leadership positions within the private as well as public sectors.

 More information on this program administered by the Australian Department of Foreign Affairs and Trade is available here: Australia Awards Scholarships.